-Honestly, there’s a lot going on with your postpartum body.
-Ranging from vaginal bleeding, which let’s be honest is not fun, to your boobs continuing to grow, we’ll talk about it all here.
-I know most of these things can seem confusing or even scary, but what is happening in your postpartum body is absolutely normal!
+A lot is going on with your postpartum body.
+Ranging from vaginal bleeding, which let’s be honest, is not fun, to your boobs continuing to grow, we’ll talk about it all here.
+I know most of these things can seem confusing or even scary, but what is happening in your postpartum body is normal!

 Regardless of whether you deliver vaginally or by a C-section, you will experience vaginal bleeding for up to six weeks.
-The first 1-2 weeks the bleeding will be heavier, approximately like a heavy period.
+In the first 1-2 weeks, the bleeding will be heavier, approximately like a heavy period.
 You will likely continue to have some amount of bleeding or spotting for up to 6 weeks postpartum.
 Sometimes longer if you are breastfeeding exclusively.
 Exercise and intercourse can stimulate the bleeding to be slightly more during this time as well.
-So don’t be alarmed if you went a few days without any bleeding and it starts again after exercise.
+So don’t be alarmed if you went a few days without any bleeding, and it starts again after exercise.

-It is important to only use pads in the postpartum period and not tampons.
-Tampons can increase your risks of uterine infection, or endometritis.
+It is important only to use pads in the postpartum period and not tampons.
+Tampons can increase your risks of uterine infection or endometritis.
 If you are having excessive bleeding (passing large clots or using more than a pad an hour), it is important to alert your provider.
 Most women resume their normal menstrual cycles at 6-8 weeks postpartum or after cessation of breastfeeding.
-It is important to remember that you will ovulate 2 weeks prior to your first cycle.
+It is important to remember that you will ovulate 2 weeks before your first cycle.
 Make sure to use birth control if you don’t want a surprise!

-If you delivered vaginally, or even if you had a C-section but were in labor for any amount of time, it is likely that your vagina is swollen and sore – regardless of having a laceration.
+If you delivered vaginally, or even if you had a C-section but were in labor for any amount of time, your vagina is likely swollen and sore – regardless of having a laceration.
 I often advise new moms not to look down there for at least a week after delivery as sometimes the swelling can be significant.
-If you had a laceration, the soreness and tenderness may last longer.
+If you had a laceration, the soreness and tenderness might last longer.
 Using ice packs at the perineum can help reduce the swelling quicker.
 Using a numbing spray such as Dermoplast can provide additional comfort while you are healing.
-Some women need to carry a pillow with them to sit on for the next few couple of weeks after delivery because of the soreness.
+Some women need to carry a pillow with them to sit on for a few weeks after delivery because of soreness.

 One of the biggest changes to your body during and after pregnancy involves major fluid shifts.
-During pregnancy, the fluid circulating in your blood stream increases by up to 50% in order to supply the needed blood to the uterus and developing fetus.
-After delivery, the uterus doesn’t need all this fluid anymore so the fluid begins to collect in other places such as your legs, ankles, hands, and face.
+During pregnancy, the fluid circulating in your bloodstream increases by up to 50% to supply the needed blood to the uterus and developing fetus.
+After delivery, the uterus doesn’t need all this fluid anymore, so the fluid begins to collect in other places such as your legs, ankles, hands, and face.
 This explains why many women notice their swelling getting worse after delivery.

 The combination of pelvic soreness, fluid shifts after birth, and pain medications can cause significant constipation after delivery.
-Many women are too scared to strain to have a bowel movement because of the vaginal soreness and pain after delivery.
-Staying well hydrated and eating a diet high in fiber is important to prevent the constipation.
-Many women find using a stool softener useful, and makes it much less scary to have a bowel movement.
+Many women are too scared to strain to have a bowel movement because of vaginal soreness and pain after delivery.
+Staying well hydrated and eating a diet high in fiber is important to prevent constipation.
+Many women find using a stool softener useful and make it much less scary to have a bowel movement.
 Stool softeners such as Colace or Miralax are the most commonly recommended.
 These only soften the stool rather than causing you to have a bowel movement.